PeterJurkacek/startup-guru/guides/semafor.md

 - Please ensure that you upload images for a specific patient visit.
 This allows us to match each image to the corresponding visit.
 If the patient brings their own images, feel free to upload them to the **"Documents"** tab on the patient's card but not for a specific visit.

-### Incorrect Procedure

-- Please ensure that you upload images for a specific patient visit, not through the patient's profile.
+**Incorrect:** Please ensure that you upload images for a specific patient visit, not through the patient's profile.
 If you upload an image through the patient's profile, we won't be able to match it to a specific visit, and we won't count such an image for the reward.

 ![sem_01_n.png](img/semafor/en/sem_01_n.png)

-### Correct Procedure

-- Click on the patient's visit → e.g., "Monday 6.11.2023 at 14:52"
+**Correct:** Click on the patient's visit → e.g., "Monday 6.11.2023 at 14:52"

 ![sem_01_p.png](img/semafor/en/sem_01_p.png)